-16,000 customers (approximately) provided money and energy advice to help improve household income.
-40% of these customers were aged 60 years and over tenants and owneroccupiers supported to keep their home, from 821 supported in 2012/13 on households presented themselves as homeless in 2013/14, with the council finding permanent homes for 75% adults were helped 1,050 to improve their literacy, numeracy and English as a second or other language skills; 27% of whom gained a qualification 1,992 children in 29 schools now regularly save with their local credit union customers were helped to appeal a benefit decision.
-65% of cases heard had the decision over-turned

-£12.4 million of customer debt managed with council money advice support, around £3 million less total debt than 2012/13 £28 million increase in customer's disposable income achieved through council interventions and advice

-Reducing crime and improving community safety Community safety has a significant impact on the wellbeing of our residents and their quality of life.
+customers provided money and energy advice to help improve household income.
+30.5% of these customers were aged 60 years and over tenants and owneroccupiers supported to keep their home, from 760 supported in 2015/16 households presented themselves as homeless in 2016/17, with the council finding permanent homes for 54.6% adults were helped to improve their literacy, numeracy and English as a second or other language skill; 15.5% of whom gained a qualification 74% of money advice customer debt successfully managed in 2016/17 customers were helped to appeal a benefit decision.
+75% of cases heard had the decision over-turned £8.8 million of customer debt managed with council money advice support, around £1.1m less total debt than 2015/16 £27.9 million increase in customer's disposable income achieved through council interventions and advice unemployed people assisted into work in 2016/17 compared to 686 in 2015/16 Reducing crime and improving community safety Community safety has a significant impact on the wellbeing of our residents and their quality of life.
 We want people to feel safe in their homes and on the streets of West Lothian, secure in the knowledge that they are living in strong and inclusive communities. - We will tackle antisocial behaviour through a range of preventative and diversionary activities and our Community Safety Unity partnership with Police Scotland. - We will work with our partner agencies to reduce reoffending and ensure that people at risk are protected.
-Reducing Crime West Lothian Council has taken a number of key actions to deliver positive outcomes in community safety, including: - The council's approach to divert young people from statutory measures, prosecution and custody through early intervention and community alternatives. - This includes activities that are funded by the Community Safety Strategic Steering Group such as, Risk Factory, Westdrive and the Diversionary Football project. - The council delivered intensive key working family interventions to 22 of the most-at-risk families hate crimes were reported in 2013/14, from 222 crimes in 2012/13 1,890 calls were made about vandalism and reckless conduct in 2013/14 from 1,852 in 2012/13. £240,000 invested by the council in casualty reduction schemes in 2013/14 to make West Lothian roads safer 2,818 referrals for children experiencing domestic abuse responded to by the council in 2013/14

-Reducing crime and improving community safety To ensure that residents in West Lothian are free from crime and danger, we work with our partners in the police, fire and justice services to improve community safety.
+Reducing Crime West Lothian Council has taken a number of key actions to deliver positive outcomes in community safety, including: - The council's approach to divert young people from statutory measures, prosecution and custody through early intervention and community alternatives - This includes activities that are funded by the Community Safety Strategic Steering Group such as, Risk Factory, Westdrive and the Diversionary Football project - The council delivered intensive key working family interventions to 67 of the most-at-risk families Reducing crime and improving community safety To ensure that residents in West Lothian are free from crime and danger, we work with our partners in the police, fire and justice services to improve community safety.
 This involves sharing intelligence and resources to achieve the best possible outcomes.